arrow_back

 Despite a decrease in subsidies for battery electric and fuel cell trucks and vocational vehicles, in China, the sales of zero-emission commercial trucks have been on the rise since 2020.
 In 2022, China took the lead in overall electric LCV sales, with over 130,000 units sold, accounting for nearly 15% of all LCVs sold being electric.

 Growth is expected to continue across all regions.
-Based on McKinsey's analysis growth in the LCV market is primarily driven by three key trends: the increasing focus on last-mile delivery, propelled by the continuous expansion of e-commerce; the sustained growth in e-grocery, and the rising demand in the recreational-van market, particularly in Europe, where LCV platforms serve as the base vehicles for these vehicles.
+Based on McKinsey's analysis, growth in the LCV market is primarily driven by three key trends: the increasing focus on last-mile delivery, propelled by the continuous expansion of e-commerce; the sustained growth in e-grocery, and the rising demand in the recreational-van market, particularly in Europe, where LCV platforms serve as the base vehicles for these vehicles.

 Declining prices of electric vehicle components are likely to happen and will further boost the adoption of electric light commercial vehicles.
 Over the next few years, the powertrain cost per vehicle for commercial vehicles is anticipated to see a significant decline.
 According to data from Interact Analysis, the average cost of the powertrain for an electric light-duty truck was over USD 9,000 in 2021.
 However, projections indicate that by 2030, it is expected to decrease significantly by 56%, reaching just over USD 5,000.

-Global electric light commercial vehicles have been categorized by Market Research Future into segments such as facility management, last-mile delivery, industrial, agricultural, and others.
+The global e-LCV market has been categorized by Market Research Future into segments such as facility management, last-mile delivery, industrial, agricultural, and others.
 Among these segments, the last-mile delivery segment is projected to experience substantial growth at a rate of 25.5% during the forecast period.
 In 2022, the passenger car segment accounted for 34.8% of the total global electric light commercial vehicle market.

 This is in line with predictions from McKinsey that segmented the market into ten core categories that include recreational vehicles, rental vehicles, miscellaneous services industries, trade and groceries, construction, logistics, manufacturing, municipal, passenger transport, and other private applications and use.